Fan View: 'Mane needs to publicly apologise to Klopp' - Fans react to Senegal star's gesture to Liverpool coach after Man Utd win | Goal.com

 Jota scored the equaliser for the visitors at Old Trafford after Bruno Fenandes opened the scoring while Firmino scored a brace before Salah scored a 90th minute goal to seal maximum points for the Reds.

-Despite the manager’s tactical decision, there was an agreement that the Senegal international disrespected Klopp and he has been called to apologise for his ‘embarrassing’ and ‘childish’ behaviour.
+Despite the manager’s tactical decision, there was a consensus on social media that the Senegal international disrespected Klopp and he has been called to apologise for his ‘embarrassing’ and ‘childish’ behaviour.

 Just imagine Salah did what Mane did.— Everest AUTOS🚘 (@femi_justin) May 13, 2021